WTFAcademy/WTF-Ethers/en/01_HelloVitalik/readme.md

 ### 3. Declare an `async` function

 Since interactions with the blockchain are not real-time, we need to use the `async/await` syntax in JavaScript.
-Each call with the blockchain requires the use of `await`, and we wrap these calls in an `async` function, and finally call this function.
+Each call with the blockchain requires the use of `await`, and we wrap these calls in an `async` function.
 ```javascript
 const main = async () => {
     //...